Pinasura/Notes/README.md

 # Notes
-A few notes to remember concepts
+A few notes to help me remember concepts